 Current Offer

-Chase just rolled out one of the biggest, limited-time offers we've ever seen on its popular *chase sapphire preferred*: You can currently earn 100,000 bonus points after $5,000 in purchases in your first three months from account opening.
+Its current limited-time, sign-up bonus is a big reason why: You can currently earn 100,000 bonus points after spending $5,000 in your first three months from account opening.

 Annual Fee: $95